tcarlander/django-crowd-sso/README.md

     'app_name': 'your-registered-crowd-application-name',   # appname, registered with CROWD 'password': 'application-password',                     # correct password for provided appname 'superuser': True,                                      # if set makes CROWD-authorized users superusers;
-                                                            # BE CAREFUL WITH THIS PARAMETER!
+    'staffuser': True,                                      # BE CAREFUL WITH THIS PARAMETER!
 }
 ```